 There could be many problems and solutions related to no internet access and we are going to mention as many as we could.
 Before we jump into other methods of fixing this issue, you should quickly check if the problem is due to your slow internet speed or not.
 Sometimes, certain webpages take time to load or even doesn’t open due to slow internet speed.
-If that is the case, then visit Speedcheck.org to know for sure and contact your internet service provider to improve the speed.
+If that is the case, then visit Speedcheck.org or another internet speed test site to know for sure and contact your internet service provider to improve the speed.
 Here are some other methods by which you could start fixing your WiFi issue on your own.

 9 Ways To Fix WiFi Connected But No Internet Issue

 1. Check Your Router/Modem

 If you can’t access the internet on any your devices connected to the same network, then the issue could be possibly due to your router.
 In that case, see if your ADSL cable is properly connected to your router.
 If not then pull it out once from the router and reconnect it.
 Also, check for any physical damage on the cable and consider buying a new one if it’s broken.
 We recommend you to go for this cable from C2G/Cables To Go.
 Similarly, check the wires on the adapter and router as well.

 There is a way you could determine whether or not your internet connection is working at the ISP end.
 Confirm with the following conditions :

 - When you switch on the router, all the lights should be green.
 Usually, there are 3 lights in the router that should be ON.